Windos/blog/content/blog/dhcp-reservations.md

 ```

-If you’ve got more than two servers, you might want to consider iterating through them and if you find yourself doing this a lot you’d benefit from turning it into a function.
+If you've got more than two servers, you might want to consider iterating through them and if you find yourself doing this a lot you'd benefit from turning it into a function.

-That’s all there is to it!
+That's all there is to it!